Feedback

 sudo apt-get -y install libc6-dev

-To find which package contains a given header file, install apt-file (available on Debian systems like Ubuntu):
+To find which package contains a given header file, install apt-file (available on Debian-based systems):

 sudo apt-get -y install apt-file // install the apt-file tool